Control Barrier Functions in UGVs for Kinematic Obstacle Avoidance: A Collision Cone Approach: Introduction

-Thus, two major challenges remain that prevent the successful deployment of these CBF-QPs for obstacle avoidance in a dynamic environment: a) Existing CBFs are not able to handle the nonholonomic nature of UGVs well.
-They provide limited control capability in the acceleration-controlled unicycle and bicycle models i.e., the solutions from the CBF-QPs have either no steering or forward thrust capabilities (this is shown in Section \ref{section: Background}), and b) Existing CBFs are not able to handle dynamic obstacles well i.e., the controllers are not able to avoid collisions with moving obstacles, which is also shown in Section \ref{section: Background}.
+A prime advantage of using CBF-based quadratic programs is that they work efficiently on real-time practical applications; that is, optimal control inputs can be computed at a very high frequency on off-the-shelf electronics.
+It can be applied as a fast safety filter over existing state-of-the-art path planning /trajectory tracking /obstacle avoiding controllers\cite{9682803}.
+They are already being used for different behaviors in UGV's and self-driving cars like Adaptive Cruise Control (ACC) \cite{7040372}, lane changing \cite{https://doi.org/10.48550/arxiv.2103.12382}, obstacle avoidance \cite{7864310} \cite{9029446} \cite{9112342} and roundabout crossings \cite{9565037}.
+However, two major challenges remain that prevent the successful deployment of these CBF-QPs in autonomous systems: a) Existing CBFs are not able to handle the nonholonomic nature of autonomous vehicles well.
+They provide limited control capability in models like the unicycle and bicycle models i.e., the solutions from the CBF-QPs have either no steering or forward thrust capability under certain cases (this is shown in Section \ref{section: Background}), and b) Existing CBFs are not able to handle dynamic obstacles well i.e., the controllers are not able to avoid collisions with moving obstacles, which is also shown in Section \ref{section: Background}.